thesofakillers/RockPaperScissors/README.md

 Third project from The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors)

-Consists in a JavaScript program
+Consists in an html file containing a JavaScript program